prashanthi3105/techraiders/README.md

+During the discovery phase

+The team typically asks questions such as:

+* What is the current response time?
+* How many users use the application?
+* What are the peak transaction volumes?
+* What uptime is required?
+* What security and compliance standards must be met?
+* What browsers and devices need to be supported?
+* What are the backup and disaster recovery requirements?
+* What logging and monitoring capabilities are needed?

+Example for a Claims Management modernization

+Some sample NFRs might be:

+* API response time: < 300 ms for 95% of requests.
+* Support 5,000 concurrent users.
+* 99.95% availability.
+* OAuth2/OpenID Connect authentication.
+* Full audit logging of user actions.
+* Horizontal scalability in the cloud.
+* Zero critical security vulnerabilities before release.
+* Automated deployment through a CI/CD pipeline.

+These NFRs are as important as functional requirements because they determine whether the modernized application is fast, secure, reliable, and ready for production.

 For a technology modernization project, organizations typically follow a structured lifecycle from idea to production.
 The exact process varies, but the end-to-end flow usually looks like this:

 1. Initiation